syncfusion-content/wpf-docs/wpf/GridControl/Autofit-Cells.md

 <tr>
 <td>
 NoShrinkSize</td><td>
-This option autofits the cells without shrinking the original size.For example, while auto fitting the cells, if the size is reduced than the normal size of the cell due to the content, you can use this option to retain the original size without shrinking. </td></tr>
+This option autofit the cells without shrinking the original size.For example, while auto fitting the cells, if the size is reduced than the normal size of the cell due to the content, you can use this option to retain the original size without shrinking. </td></tr>
 <tr>
 <td>
 IncludeHeaders</td><td>